 - proc_card_file [str] Path to the process card that tells MadGraph how to generate the process. - param_card_template_file [str] Path to a param card that will be used as template to create the appropriate param cards for these runs. - run_card_files [list of str] Paths to the MadGraph run card. - mg_process_directory [str or None, optional] Path to the MG process directory.
 If None, MadMiner uses ./MG_process.
 Default value: None. - pythia8_card_file [str, optional] Path to the MadGraph Pythia8 card.
 If None, the card present in the process folder is used.
 Default value: None. - configuration_file [str, optional] Path to the MadGraph me5_configuration card.
 If None, the card present in the process folder is used.
 Default value: None. - sample_benchmarks [list of str or None, optional] Lists the names of benchmarks that should be used to sample events.
 A different sampling does not change the expected differential cross sections, but will change which regions of phase space have many events (small variance) or few events (high variance).
 If None, a run is started for each of the benchmarks, which should map out all regions of phase space well.
 Default value: None. - is_background [bool, optional] Should be True for background processes, i.e. process in which the differential cross section does not depend on the parameters (i.e. is the same for all benchmarks).
 In this case, no reweighting is run, which can substantially speed up the event generation.
 Default value: False. - only_prepare_script [bool, optional] If True, the event generation is not started, but instead a run.sh script is created in the process directory.
-Default value: False. - only_prepare_script [bool, optional] If True, MadGraph is not executed, but instead a run.sh script is created in the process directory.
 Default value: False. - ufo_model_directory [str or None, optional] Path to an UFO model directory that should be used, but is not yet installed in mg_directory/models.
 The model will be copied to the MadGraph model directory before the process directory is generated.
 (Default value = None) - log_directory [str or None, optional] Directory for log files with the MadGraph output.
 If None, ./logs is used.
 Default value: None. - temp_directory [str or None, optional] Path to a temporary directory.
 If None, a system default is used.
 Default value: None. - initial_command [str or None, optional] Initial shell commands that have to be executed before MG is run (e.g. to load a virtual environment).
-Default value: None.
+If not specified and python2_override is True, it adds the user-installed Python2 binaries to the PATH.
+Default value: None. - systematics [None or list of str, optional] If list of str, defines which systematics are used for these runs.